CryptoSprint outputs

 Learn more about our first policy-focused CryptoSprint events held in May and June 2022.

-Following the Government’s recent announcement that they will consult later this year on further regulating cryptoassets beyond the Money Laundering Regulations, we are working closely with them on what this might mean.
-The proposed plans for financial promotions, stablecoins used for payments, and the Financial Markets Infrastructure Sandbox are part of this, but there is much more to consider to ensure the UK has an appropriate, and workable crypto regulatory framework for consumers, businesses, and markets.
+Following the Government’s announcement that it would consult in 2022 on further regulating cryptoassets beyond the Money Laundering Regulations, we are working closely with them on what this might mean.
+The proposed plans for financial promotions, stablecoins used for payments, and the Financial Markets Infrastructure Sandbox are part of this, but there is much more to consider to make sure the UK has an appropriate, and workable, crypto regulatory framework for consumers, businesses and markets.

 The FCA has a global reputation for supporting innovative financial service firms and products that benefit consumers and markets.
-Its support for innovation, for example its regulatory sandbox in which new propositions can be tested safely with real consumers, has been adopted by regulators around the world.
+Our support for innovation, for example, our regulatory sandbox, in which new propositions can be tested safely with real consumers, has been adopted by regulators around the world.

-What the FCA’s approach has shown is that regulation can support developing ideas.
-As a result, the FCA held a series of CryptoSprints to consider what regulation of crypto could or should look like in the future.
+What our approach has shown is that regulation can support developing ideas.
+As a result, we held a series of CryptoSprints to consider what regulation of crypto could or should look like in the future.
 We heard a rich and diverse set of views from the 184 participants.

 Event aims and format